bluesky-social/atproto/.changeset/rare-books-crash.md

 "@atproto/api": patch
 ---

-Adds known followers types to viewer state (aka "social proof")
+Adds "social proof": `knowFollowers` to `ViewerState` for `ProfileViewDetailed` views and `app.bsky.graph.getKnownFollowers` method for listing known followers of a given user.